liferay/liferay-docs/developer/appdev/articles/01-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

+---
+header-id: developing-a-jsf-portlet-application
+---

 # Developing a JSF Portlet Application

+[TOC levels=1-4]

-To run an existing JSF webapp on @product@, you must leverage the Liferay Faces project.
+To run an existing JSF web app on @product@, you must leverage the Liferay Faces project.
 The
 [Liferay Faces Bridge](/docs/7-2/reference/-/knowledge_base/r/understanding-liferay-faces-bridge)
 enables you to deploy JSF web apps as portlets without writing portlet-specific